 If overstaying and trying to leave more than three days after the date listed on the exit visa, the Russian authorities will insist the visitor stay in the country until a new visa has been applied for and approved.
 This process can take several days and is expensive.

 Once entering Russia, tourists will also need to fill out a migration card.
-Oftentimes these are distributed on the aeroplane prior to arrival.
+Oftentimes these are distributed on the plane prior to arrival.
 One half of the completed card is given to authorities when entering the country.
-The other half foreigners must keep and return when exiting the country.
+The other half is kept by the traveller for the duration of their stay.
 Migration cards may also be requested by a visitor's accommodation and by police officers.

 Foreigners are not allowed to stay in Russia for more than three days without a migration card.
 If an expat loses it more than three days before departure, they must apply for a new one immediately.
 Though a lost migration card will not deter foreigners from leaving the country, it may present problems in the future if wishing to return to Russia.

 Once arriving in Russia, foreigners must register their visa within seven working days.
-This shows how long expats are registered to stay in one location, where they are staying and who their sponsor organisation is.
 As such, most of the time a visitor's accommodation will assume this responsibility, but if staying with friends or renting a holiday apartment, then the landlord will need to register the visa at the local police station or post office.

 It's not necessary for expats to be present for this process, but they must make sure that the responsible party gets the appropriate stamp on the migration card as proof.